DarkerInkO/DarkerInkO/README.md

 - 👋 Hi, I’m @DarkerInkO
-- 👀 I’m interested in ...
+- 👀 I’m interested in Discord bots
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Javascript, and python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything
-- 📫 How to reach me ...
+- 📫 How to reach me just hmu

+- I'm also @Darker-Ink's alt :3

 <!---
 DarkerInkO/DarkerInkO is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.